k2view-academy/K2View-Academy/articles/17_fabric_credentials/01_fabric_credentials_overview.md

  Fabric includes an authentication mechanism that enables managing user access control and restrictions, such as:

-- Creating / dropping users, roles and tokens.
+- Creating / dropping users, roles and API Keys.
 - Assigning users to roles.
 - Granting access on different levels, for example:
   - Access to LUIs can be defined on a user level.